Delighting customers can supercharge marketing effectiveness.

 While you may have to struggle to remember messages or propositions which were based upon purely rational arguments, those that elicited a smile are far more likely to spring to mind and create memorable links to facts.

 Human responses and emotions are manifest throughout the supply and operations chain.
-Approaches which delight consumers are likely to have the same effect upon managers, suppliers, intermediaries and the world at large.
+Hence, approaches which delight consumers are likely to have the same effect upon managers, suppliers, intermediaries and the world at large.

 Before we all start delighting our clients and customers, let’s leave the last word to Dr Kotler: